younesdian/GoogleMaps-Query-on-Location/README.md

 &ll="40.712776,-74.005974"
 ```

-This is the zoom of the map this will determined the range of the map how lower the number how greater the range.
+This is the zoom of the map this will determine the range of the map how lower the number how greater the range.
 ```
 &z=10
 ```

-this tells Google it is a embeded.
+this lets Google know it's embeded.
 ```
 &output=embed
 ```